 RLCS Season 6 Champions: TBD

-Rocket League Season 6 Rewards: TBD
+Rocket League Season 6 Rewards: Wheels

 Rocket League season 6 kicked off with more changes to the ranking system.
 The skill rating threshold for individual ranking tiers was updated due to the feedback that the current thresholds were too exclusive at the higher tiers.
 The threshold for Champion tier was relaxed in Season 6, allowing players who were on the cusp of champion rank in the prior season to finally achieve the coveted status for the first time.
 The Grand Champion tier was still as exclusive as before however.
 Below is the skill rating thresholds for Season 6 compared to Season 5 for reference using the doubles playlist.

 |RANK||NEW ENTRY RATING||OLD RATING ENTRY|

 Due to the changes in the tier thresholds, Psyonix once again soft reset all rankings.
 All players had to play 10 matches in every playlist in order to earn their placements.
 Once again, it was a fierce opening couple of weeks in the beginning of the season in the upper tiers.
 Top tier players were getting placed in matches with prior season diamonds in an all-out jockeying for placements.